data-miner00/book/contents/programming/introduction-to-prisma.md

 }
 ```

-Prisma requires every model to have some form of identifier that acts as a primary key to uniquely identifies each of the entries in the databse.
+Prisma requires every model to have some form of identifier that acts as a primary key to uniquely identifies each of the entries in the database.

 As we can see, the fields within a Prisma model follows the sequence of name, data types and attributes.